DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161191220-87cd2f68-90ac-44c4-86fb-bb032b5ca5d5.png"
 " width = "450" height = "350"></p>

 A plate is soldered to the PCB that acts as positive terminal, and one end of a long wire is soldered to the negative terminal of the PCB and the other end of the is wound in a spiral shape that fits in to the plastic battery holder.
-The spacing between the positive plate and spiral end is such, the 18650 battery just fits exactly as shown in the figure below:
+The spacing between the positive plate and spiral end is such, the 18650 battery just fits exactly as shown in the figure below.
+The approximate size of the battery is
+6.5cm. in length and 1.7cm. in diameter.
 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161208796-8a57a0ae-d422-4e6d-b468-fd16db803243.png"
 " width = "500" height = "350"></p>